lockfale/Malicious_Containers_Workshop/labs_walk_thru.md

 # Labs Walk Thru
-##### This is an accompanying file with the lab instructions and commands to help walk thru the labs.
-It's especially intended for use for those that have trouble copying and pasting from the slides, or prefer not to.
+**This is an accompanying file with the lab instructions and commands to help walk thru the labs.
+It's especially intended for use for those that have trouble copying and pasting from the slides, or prefer not to.**

+**If viewing on GitHub, you can navigate using the table of contents in the top left.**

 ## Module 1 - Docker